-- B+C-correctors, consisting of six bar magnets 100 mm long x 10 mm ∅ (at delivery inserted in magnet magazine behind B+C-corrector). - Heeling-corrector, consisting of one each heeling magnet of 50 mm and 125 mm length, 25 mm Ø, within magnet tube with numbered chain (at delivery inserted in heeling magnet guiding tube inside binnacle column). - D-correctors (as standard) consisting of two weak iron spheres of 180 mm Ø (at delivery separatly packed).
-One each bracket moved intercardinal of port and startboard to fix the D-spheres upon - Flinder's bar (as option), consisting of Flinder's bar tube with upper and lower bracket (already fixed to the binnacle) as well as cover, one set of wooden spacer pieces (inserted in Flinder's bar tube), one set of weak iron cylinders (one piece of 305, 152, 76 and 38 mm long), packed separately. - E-corrector (as option), consisting two weak iron spheres of 180 mm ∅ (at delivery separate packed).
-One each bracket port and starboard to fix the E-spheres.
+- B+C-correctors, consisting of 5 bar magnets 100 mm long x 10 mm ∅ (at delivery inserted in magnet magazine behind B+C-corrector). - Heeling-corrector, consisting one heeling magnet of 50 mm length, 25 mm ∅, within magnet tube with numbered chain (at delivery inserted in heeling magnet guiding tube inside binnacle column). - Two weak iron spheres of 180 mm \varnothing (at delivery separate packed).
+One each bracket port and starboard to fix the D-spheres. - Flinder's bar (as option), consisting of Flinder's bar tube with upper and lower bracket (already fixed to the binnacle) as well as cover, one set of wooden spacer pieces (inserted in Flinder's bar tube), one set of weak iron cylinders (one piece of 305, 152, 76 and 38 mm long), packed separately.